The name “Kiwanis” means “we trade” or “we share our talents.” It was coined from an American Indian expression, Nunc Kee-wanis.

 As Kiwanis clubs and members, we see it everyday!

-The Florida District, comprised of the more than 240 clubs and over 7,500 Kiwanians within Florida.
-Florida is one of the largest and most successful districts in Kiwanis International.
+The Florida District, comprised of the more than 200 clubs and over 5,500 Kiwanians within Florida, Turks and Caicos, and Grand Cayman.
+The Florida District is one of the largest and most successful districts in Kiwanis International.

 Circle K International (CKI) is the premiere university service organization in the world sponsored by Kiwanis International.
 With clubs on more than 550 campuses globally, programming is based upon the tenets of service, leadership, and fellowship.